These school lunch ideas are bound to help make packing lunch every day a lot easier.

-Are you constantly struggling with clean eating school lunches?
+Are you constantly struggling with school lunch ideas?
 Not sure what to pack in your child’s lunch box?
 You’re not alone!

 Not so long ago, I had teachers and Mom’s ask me if I could help with some ideas for school lunches, snacks and those hectic-school-day-mornings when you just have to get out of the house.

-Some of these ideas are from my Facebook fans and others are ideas I use now that Mini Chef is in school.
+Some of these ideas are from my Facebook fans and others are ideas I use now for Mini Chef.

 KEEP IT SMALL